cloud-ark/kubeplus/README.rst

 .. _provide: https://github.com/cloud-ark/operatorcharts/

-Additionally they deploy KubePlus in their cluster so that application developers can discover and use various Custom Resources efficiently.
+Additionally they deploy KubePlus Platform toolkit in their cluster so that application developers can discover and use various Custom Resources efficiently.

 *3. Application Developer*